spotify/luigi/doc/luigi_patterns.rst

 It's also trivial to have "forks" in the execution path, where the output of one task may become the input of many other tasks.

-Currently no semantics for "intermediate" output is supported, meaning that all output will be persisted indefinitely.
+Currently, no semantics for "intermediate" output is supported, meaning that all output will be persisted indefinitely.
 The upside of that is that if you try to run X -> Y, and Y crashes, you can resume with the previously built X.